labordynamicsinstitute/ldilab-manual/32-jira-submitting.md

 ```

 ```
 Details in the full report, which you will receive via ScholarOne in a few business days.
 Please provide your response to the items listed above via the openICPSR Project Communication log, specifying AEAREP-xxx.
 Other items in the report may need to be addressed via ScholarOne.

 Once all changes have been made, please change the status of your deposit to "Submit to AEA".

-> [NOTE] Starting July 1, 2021, we will start to publish replication packages as soon as all requested changes to the deposit have been made.
+> [NOTE] We may publish replication packages as soon as all requested changes to the deposit have been made.
 Please process any requested changes as soon as possible.
 ```
 (replace xxx with the issue number)

 6. On openICPSR, if `Deposit Status` = *`Submitted`*:
   - click on `Change Status`, choose `Request revisions`
   - in the pop-up,
-    - paste the contents of the repository-specific portion of the report after "`Action Items (openICPSR)`"
+    - paste the contents of the repository-specific portion of the report after "`Action Items (openICPSR)`", but ONLY the action items.
     - then the following lines: